Visualize the learning path: an S-shaped curve.

 The "Hello, World" action is simple but powerful for a beginner.
 It avoids frustrating errors in both syntax and semantics.
 We are given the correct, error-free code, and if we follow the instructions we achieve a meaningful (yes, simple, but meaningful) outcome.
 Much later, I learned how to set up a hyperledger to implement a "Hello, World!" blockchain.
 I ran it.
 I was just as satisfied as that first, "Hello, World!" running on a TRS-80 microcomputer long again.
 Yep, I ran it several times, getting the same result every time.
 Simple pleasures.

 To be clear: "ice breakers" and facilitator games are not "Hello, World!" activities.
 These common and often necessary training activities "break the ice" and get people comfortable in a meeting or workshop.
 They don't launch on the path of learning.
-A "Hello World" is an actual step on the learning curve.
+A "Hello, World" is an actual step on the learning curve.

 Now, let's take a look at our neural network learning journey.
 What would a "Hello World!" activity look like?
 If we use either of our search tools to look for something like, "first neural network for a beginner," we will quickly find many helpful, generous people out there in the digital world willing to help us.
 They will tell us that we can use something called Python, we can make it run in something called a Jupyter Notebook, and if we copy the code they give us, we can run our first neural network.
 The whole process will take us about 15 minutes.
 If our first win sparks our curiosity, we can play with our code and see how that changes the results of our neural network.
 We are learning.
 "Hello, World of neural networks!"